-As of September 2018, the site claims 171 million reviews and 69 million monthly desktop users.
+As of March 2020, the site claims 211 million reviews and 35 million monthly mobile app users.

 Foursquare is nowhere near as popular as Yelp, but it does provide listings for all kinds of local businesses.

-93 percent of local storefronts represent 2 million of the businesses who are already listed on Foursquare, and the site is visited by more than 50 million people.
+93% of local storefronts represent 2 million of the businesses who are already listed on Foursquare, and the site is visited by 20 million people monthly.